eth-protocol-fellows/protocol-studies/docs/wiki/CL/cl-architecture.md

 ## The Ghosts in the Machine

-Ethereum's proof of stake consensus protocol combines two separate protocols: [LMD GHOST](/wiki/cl/gasper?id=lmd-ghost.md) and [Casper FFG](/wiki/cl/gasper?id=casper-ffg.md).
+Ethereum's Proof-of-Stake consensus protocol combines two separate protocols: [LMD GHOST](/wiki/cl/gasper?id=lmd-ghost.md) and [Casper FFG](/wiki/cl/gasper?id=casper-ffg.md).
 Together, they form the consensus protocol known as "Gasper".
 Detailed Information about both protocols and how they work in combination are covered in the next section [Gasper].

 Gasper aims to combine the strengths of both LMD GHOST and Casper FFG.
 LMD GHOST provides liveness, ensuring the chain keeps running by producing new blocks regularly.
 However, it is prone to forks and not formally safe.
 Casper FFG, on the other hand, provides safety by periodically finalizing the chain, protecting it from long reversions.